-Persons in possession of a BSc in Mathematics of the University of Fribourg or any other Swiss university are admitted without further requirement to the MSc course of studies (art.
+Candidates in possession of a BSc in Mathematics of the University of Fribourg or any other Swiss university or ETH are admitted without further requirement to the MSc course of studies (art.
 7 of the Regulation).
-Persons in possession of equivalent degrees may also be admitted to the MSc study programme by a decision of the Faculty of Science and Medicine to be made in each individual case.
+Candidates in possession of a BSc degree from abroad, in a different subject or of equivalent degrees can also be admitted to the MSc study programme by a decision of the Faculty of Science and Medicine to be made in each individual case.
 Provisional admission may be granted subject to the fulfilment of additional requirements (cf. Section 3.1).